BE THE ONE TO KNOW WHERE TO TURN.

 Where can I obtain a forensic medical exam?

-For any concerns being investigated in accordance with the College’s Discrimination, Harassment, and Related Misconduct policy, both complainants and respondents have the right to be assisted by an Advisor (the Advisor may not be a witness to the situations being reviewed).
-The Advisor is a silent and non-participating person who solely observes and provides support during the investigation process.
+For any concerns being investigated in accordance with the College’s Discrimination, Harassment, and Related Misconduct policy, both complainants and respondents have the right to be assisted by an Title IX Advisor (the Title IX Advisor may not be a witness to the situations being reviewed).
+The Title IX Advisor is a silent and non-participating person who solely observes and provides support during the investigation process.

 Confidentiality